LDubya/OpenKeyNav/README.md

         escape: 'q', // alternative escape key, for when escape key is too far or not available. // q works great because top left of letters, plus removes confusion with g, p
         click: 'k', // enter click mode, to click on clickable elements, such as links.
 Was g, now k, for kanga.
 Plus NVDA uses k to focus on link elements, which prevents conflicting modes as it's either openkeynav or NVDA.
         scroll: 's', // focus on the next scrollable region
-        move: 'm', // enter move mode, to move elements from and to, aka keyboard drag and drop // not yet fully wired
+        move: 'm', // enter move mode, to move elements from and to, aka keyboard drag and drop
         heading: 'h', // focus on the next heading // as seen in JAWS, NVDA }
-}

-openKeyNav.init(config)
+};

+const openKeyNav = new OpenKeyNav();
+openKeyNav.init(config);
 ```

+## Documentation

+For detailed documentation, guides, and tutorials, visit the [OpenKeyNav Documentation](https://openkeynav.github.io).

 ## License